priyasanna/priyasol.github.io/docs/CUSTOMIZATION.md

 ## Sharing Your Customization

 If you create an awesome customization:
-1. Star the original repository
+1. Share your portfolio URL in Discussions
-2. Share your portfolio URL in Discussions
+2. Consider contributing improvements back to the template
-3. Consider contributing improvements back to the template
+3. Help others by sharing your customization techniques